-The io options mean that any subsequent open() (or similar I/O operations) will have the :utf8 PerIIO layer implicitly applied to them, in other words, UTF-8 is expected from any input stream, and UTF-8 is produced to any output stream.
+The io options mean that any subsequent open() (or similar I/O operations) in the current file scope will have the :utf8 PerIIO layer implicitly applied to them, in other words, UTF-8 is expected from any input stream, and UTF-8 is produced to any output stream.
 This is just the default, with explicit layers in open() and with binmode() one can manipulate streams as usual.